tra-sg/discreetly/README.md

 ### AWS

-Verify that you can use the AWS CLI to access Parameter Store, e.g.:
+If you have the AWS CLI installed, verify that you can use it to access Parameter Store, e.g.:

 ```console
 $ aws ssm get-parameter /path/to/parameter --with-decryption
 ```

+If that works, then the problem may very well be with `discreetly` and you should consider opening an issue.

+However, if that's not working, it's likely a configuration or authentication issue.
+Under the hood, `discreetly` uses Boto 3, so consult their documentation on [setting up your authentication credentials](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration).

 ### GCP